安裝中文字典英文字典辭典工具!

 - Remora | Diet, Species, Facts | Britannica

-remora, (family Echeneidae), any of eight species of marine fishes of the family Echeneidae (order Perciformes) noted for attaching themselves to, and riding about on, sharks, other large marine animals, and oceangoing ships Remoras adhere by means of a flat oval sucking disk on top of their head
+Remora, any of eight species of marine fishes of the family Echeneidae (order Perciformes) noted for attaching themselves to sharks, other large marine animals, and oceangoing ships Remoras adhere by means of a flat oval sucking disk on top of their head, which is derived from a portion of the dorsal fin

 - Remora - Description, Habitat, Image, Diet, and Interesting Facts